 The Department of Family Medicine has established three new fellowships.
-"The Primary Care Sports Medicine Fellowship", "The Occupational and Environmental Medicine Fellowship", and "Geriatric Medicine fellowship".
+"The Primary Care Sports Medicine Fellowship," "The Occupational and Environmental Medicine Fellowship," and "Geriatric Medicine Fellowship."

-- The Primary Care Sports Medicine Fellowship offers a 1-year integrated academic and clinical program.
+- > The Primary Care Sports Medicine Fellowship offers a 1-year integrated academic and clinical program.
 It prepares the primary care physician to deliver evidence based, safe and quality musculoskeletal care.
-Applicants should have completed a residency training in Family Medicine, Internal Medicine, Pediatrics or Emergency Medicine. - The Occupational and Environmental Medicine Fellowship offers a 2-year integrated academic and clinical program.
-It trains the physicians to be proficient in all aspects of the practice of Occupational and Environmental Medicine.
-Completion of the program leads to certification in Occupational and Environmental Medicine and a master's degree in public health.
-Applicants should have completed a residency training in Family Medicine or Internal Medicine. - The Geriatric Medicine fellowship offers a 2-year integrated academic and clinical program.
+Applicants should have completed a residency training in family medicine, internal medicine, pediatrics, or emergency medicine. - > The Occupational and Environmental Medicine Fellowship offers a 2-year integrated academic and clinical program.
+It trains the physicians to be proficient in all aspects of the practice of occupational and environmental medicine.
+Completion of the program leads to certification in occupational and environmental medicine and a master's degree in public health.
+Applicants should have completed a residency training in family medicine or internal medicine. - > The Geriatric Medicine Fellowship, in collaboration with the Department of Internal Medicine, offers a 2-year integrated academic and clinical program.
 Training occurs in different settings, in hospital, clinics, and nursing home.
 Fellows also receive training in palliative care.
-Applicants should have completed a residency training in Family Medicine or Internal Medicine.
+Applicants should have completed a residency training in family medicine or internal medicine.